openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    Enter ! at any prompt to abort...
    ...

-Accept all the default values immediately after ‘system date and time’
+Accept all the default values immediately after ‘system date and time’:

 ::